 Why does it change colour?

 Here's the science behind the magic sorcery!
-As mentioned previously, it contains "anthocyanins" and the stability of its colour is dependent on the pH.
+As mentioned previously, this blue butterfly pea tea contains "anthocyanins" and the stability of its colour is dependent on the pH.
 This means if you add something acidic (lowering the pH of the tea), it will change colour to a violet purple!
 This is great for creating your own litmus test for the kids to show the difference between acidic and alkaline substances!
 Or you can just say you have magical powers when you show your friends!

 What does it taste like?